kellysmith1008/Refresh/Data-Handling-Training.md

    - Once labeled, store and share the data only within approved boundaries, such as designated shared drives.

 ## Secure Storage
 Protecting sensitive data isn’t just about knowing what information you have; it’s about how you store, share, and access it every day.
 Approved storage boundaries are the digital spaces where sensitive data may reside.
 These include company-approved cloud platforms, such as Google Workspace Shared Drives or authorized SaaS solutions.
-Storing data outside these boundaries—like on personal cloud accounts or local downloads—creates significant security risks, including unauthorized access, data loss, and compliance violations.
+Storing data outside these boundaries, like on personal cloud accounts or local downloads, creates significant security risks, including unauthorized access, data loss, and compliance violations.
 Understanding and respecting these boundaries is the first step in protecting your organization’s information.

 ### Storing data
-Let's take a look at where different types of data can be stored, who can access it, and what you should avoid doing when storing it.
+Let's take a look at where different types of data can be stored, who can access them, and what you should avoid when storing them.

 - Public data:
     - Public data is approved for release and may be shared broadly, including on public websites.
 However, always confirm that data is truly public before sharing outside the organization.
 No special storage restrictions apply, but caution is still advised.